thepranab/materials-for-max-qe2021-online-school/Day-9/example1.setup/README.md

       FFT_LIBS=
 ~~~~~

-You'll notice that the code is using the internal version of FFTW (`-D__FFTW` instead of `-D__FFTW3`).
+You'll notice that FFT_LIBS field is now empty because the code is using the internal version of FFTW, rather than FFTW3 (`-D__FFTW` instead of `-D__FFTW3`).
-This is not an issue in this case since 99% of the FFTs will be performed on the GPU with optimized CUDA libraries.
+This is not an issue in this case since 99% of the FFTs will be performed on the GPU with optimized CUDA libraries (cuFFT).

 ------------------------------------------------------------------------